- Nuclear Power

 The way our food is produced, distributed and consumed has significant impacts on the health of the environment, communities and individuals.
 Unsustainable agricultural practices contribute to air, water and soil pollution, climate change, and a loss of biodiversity.
 Producing food ideal for shipping long distances rather than immediate consumption may impact the nutrient density of the foods we eat as well as further contribute to environmental and public health degradation from carbon emissions.

-Oregon PSR’s Healthy Food Program brings an environmental and public health perspective to mobilizing support for sustainable food productions practices and systems.
+Oregon PSR’s Healthy Food Program brings an environmental and public health perspective to mobilizing support for sustainable food production practices and systems.
 The program recognizes and engages two primary drivers of change: market demand generated by institutional food buyers and health professional advocacy for organizational and public policies that support healthy and sustainable food systems.

 To learn more and become involved with Oregon PSR’s Healthy Food Program, please contact: